keystone-enclave/keystone-enclave.github.io/_posts/2019-07-22-Keystone-Paper.markdown

 entry in a series summarizing it.
 ---

-# Paper Release and Understanding the Keystone Model

 We're happy to announce the release of the Keystone paper!
 The current version is now available on the Keystone website [here](https://keystone-enclave.org/files/keystone_paper_v1.pdf).